Welcome to our Blog, where you can find the latest news from Simply Energy.

 It’s the bustling heart of the home so it’s little wonder that in most households the kitchen can be one of the most energy-draining rooms in the house.

 Choosing appliances that use less energy has never been easier with new technology bringing us options that work smarter, not harder.
-We’ve put together a range of options big and small to suit varying budgets that can help curb your energy
+We’ve put together a range of options big and small to suit varying budgets that can help curb your energy usage.

 It’s often one of the top three energy-using appliances in most homes, but unlike the front runners – the dryer and air-conditioner - it’s a necessity.
 So other than stopping the kids standing with the door open endlessly wishing for more food to appear, what can be done to make it more energy efficient?